-3.4.3 Dissertation Proposal Defense
+3.4.3 Dissertation Proposal Defense Process

-When a proposal is generally acceptable to the committee, the student must present a Request for Defense Date form, signed by the dissertation committee chair and the Doctoral Program Coordinator, to the School's Office.
+When a proposal is generally acceptable to the committee, the student must present a Request for Defense Date form, signed by the dissertation committee chair and the Program Director, to the School's Office.
 This form must be presented at least two weeks prior to the requested presentation date and should be accompanied by one copy of the proposal and of the proposal abstract (no more than 250 words) in electronic form.
-Proposal defenses may not be scheduled between terms or during final exam weeks.
-The student also must provide each member of the dissertation committee and the Doctoral Program Coordinator with copies of the final proposal at least two weeks prior to the proposal presentation.
+Proposal defenses may be scheduled between the first day of a regular quarter and through the last day of the term (the Friday of finals week.)
+Proposal defenses may not be scheduled between terms.
+The student also must provide each member of the dissertation committee and the Program Director with copies of the final proposal at least two weeks prior to the proposal presentation.

-The student is responsible for finding a day and time when all committee members can be present and the student contacts the School's office to schedule a room.
-Student also provides the School's office with the details of: title; abstract; student name; committee members; location; date and time.
-Details are posted and the committee and other interested students and faculty are invited to the proposal presentation.
+The student is responsible for finding a day and time when all committee members can be present.
+The student contacts the School's office to schedule a room.
+Student also provides the School's office askusp@pdx.edu with the following information: title; abstract; student name; committee members; location; date and time.
+Details will be added to the TSUSP events calendar and posted to faculty and student lists.
+Interested students and faculty are invited to the proposal presentation.
+(See Appendix 2 for template.)